On base change of the fundamental group scheme: Introduction

 There they also showed that Nori's conjecture is false for curves with a cuspidal singularity (see \cite[paragraph after Proposition 3.1]{methasubramanianfungroupscheme}).
 This proposition will be crucial for our purposes.
 Mehta and Subramanian also established several other equivalent notions in a follow-up paper (see \cite{mehtasubramanianlocalfungroupscheme} and, in particular, [Theorem on p.\, 208, ibid.]).

-In \cite{paulycounterexamplenori}, Pauly showed that Nori's conjecture is false for certain smooth ordinary curves of genus $2$ in characteristic $2$.
+In \cite{paulycounterexamplenori}, Pauly showed that Nori's conjecture is false for certain smooth projective ordinary curves of genus $2$ in characteristic $2$.
 Pauly's method is to use the Proposition above and to explicitly determine all stable rank $2$ bundles trivialized by the fourth Frobenius pull back.
 More precisely, Pauly exploits that one has a very explicit description of the moduli space of semistable rank $2$ bundles over these curves and analyzes the (iterated) preimages of the Verschiebung.

-In this paper, we will provide for all characteristics $p$ examples of smooth curves where base change fails for the fundamental group scheme.
+In this paper, we will provide for all characteristics $p$ examples of smooth projective curves where base change fails for the fundamental group scheme.
 Our method is rather different from that of Pauly.
 We will use so-called syzygy bundles to explicitly construct bundles with the looked-for behavior.
 A \emph{syzygy bundle} is a locally free sheaf $\mathcal{S}$ which fits into a short exact sequence where $\mathcal{O}_Y(1)$ is an ample line bundle on a projective variety $Y$.
 We call a global section of $\mathcal{S}(m)$ a \emph{syzygy of total degree $m$}.
 The advantage of syzygy bundles is that they are well-suited for explicit computations.
 On the other hand, on a smooth projective curve over an algebraically closed field any vector bundle is, up to twist, a syzygy bundle for a suitable polarization (cf.\ e.\,g.\ \cite[Proposition 3.8]{brennerstaeblerdaggersolid}).
-The typical example the reader should keep in mind is that $R$ is a standard-graded ring and $I$ a homogeneous $R_+$-primary ideal.
-Then the sheaf associated to the first syzygies of $I$ on $\Proj R$ is a syzygy bundle.